Student loan forgiveness programs in New York - NewsBreak

 Student loan forgiveness programs in New York

-ALBANY, N.Y. ( NEWS10 )- Time is running out for federal student loan borrowers who have not had to pay on their loans since March 2020.
+ALBANY, N.Y. ( NEWS10 ) — Time is running out for federal student loan borrowers who have not had to pay on their loans since March 2020.
 Approximately 12% of all New Yorkers owe $91.9 billion in student loans with an average loan debt of $38,107, according to Education Data Initiative .
-For those with federal loans, payments will resume on May 1.Photos: MTA worker stomps out fire on Manhattan subway train
+For those with federal loans, payments will resume on May 1.Yellow school buses going green?

 |Program